Amand Lucas

 Amand Lucas (born 18 December 1936, Liège) is a Belgian scientist and professor at the Facultés Universitaires Notre-Dame de la Paix, at the Institute for Studies in Interface Sciences.
 In 1985, he was awarded the Francqui Prize on Exact Sciences for his work on theoretical physics.
+He is a member of the Académie Royale de Belgique, Academia Europaea and a Fellow of the American Physical Society.

+He was born in Liege in 1936, and attended the Ecole Normale pour Instituteurs from 1952-1956.
+Following this he did his undergraduate studies at the University de Liege from 1956-1960, followed by a PhD with J Pirenne from 1962-1966.
+He then moved to Battelle Memorial Institute for postdoctoral work in 1967-1968, and after a couple of visiting scientist positions became a professor at Facultés Universitaire Notre-Dame de la Paix in 1974.